Threats to Whales

 Toxicologists based in New York have completed research on elephant seals off Northern California coasts.
 They have found high levels of coplanar PCBs and skin diseases in this species.
 Along the west coast of the United States, autopsies of bottlenose dolphins show high PCB and DDT levels.

 In addition to chemical pollution, oil slicks are commonplace in the oceans.
 Some whales and dolphins in the Western North Atlantic have been surfacing repeatedly through oil-slicked areas.
 In contrast, gray whales studies off of the Southern California coast changed their migratory path and their swimming and diving behavior when coming into contact with oil patches from seepage.
 Gill nets and fish traps kill thousands of marine mammals annually.
-Whaling hunting is practiced today by Norway, the Faroe Islands and Japan.
+Whaling continues today in Iceland, Norway, Japan, and the Faroe Islands.

 Noise pollution also threatens the existence of cetaceans.
 Large ships and boats make a tremendous amount of noise that falls into the same frequency range of many whales.
 This could be a contributing factor to the noticeable shift in the migration route of some California gray whales.
 Some are making a detour around the west side of the Channel Islands, possibly to avoid the noise pollution of Southern California sea traffic.
 Recent studies done in Newfoundland reveal that humpback whales entangled in gill nets have damaged ears.
 Since sound plays a vital role in the life of whales, dolphins and porpoises, noise pollution must be considered a significant cause of death as increasing numbers of whales are stranding where sonar testing is being conducted.
 This is one of the most prevalent dangers facing whales, large and small, today.